2796gaurav/demos/README.md

     - Redirecting users to human support when needed.
     - Adding generative conditions based on user input.

-## Demo Videos
-To get a quick overview of these demos, you can watch a video demonstration on [YouTube](https://www.youtube.com/embed/jEs21uQ9gvs).

 ## How to Use
 You can explore and interact with these demos by visiting the following URLs: